 1. I could have just made a conventional drawer and fitted it under the plinth; but as it happens, I picked up an oversized cutlery drawer years ago, at a bargain price, and hung onto it with the idea that someday I would utilise it in the kitchen.
 Excepting that with the cutlery drawer being oversized, about 18 inches square by about three inches depth, it is far too big to fit into most conventional kitchen drawers.
 However, for a bespoke plinth drawer, the cutlery drawer is ideal.

-2. Therefore I constructed a box made to measure to fit the plastic cutlery drawer.
-To make the box I used bits of scrap wood in my workshop, old bits of 18mm (3/4 inch) pine timber from an old bookcase, some wooden drawer runners from an old cabinet and a spare piece of 3mm (1/8 inch) plywood.
-Three sides of the box are to the depth of the plastic cutlery box, bulked out on two sides with a couple of bits of timber to prevent the cutlery box sliding from side to side, and reinforced in the front with two sides pieces and a bottom batten in the middle; as shown in the photo.
+2. Therefore, I constructed a box made to measure to fit the plastic cutlery drawer.
+I used bits of scrap wood in my workshop to make the box, old bits of 18mm (3/4 inch) pine timber from an old bookcase, some wooden drawer runners from an old cabinet, and a spare piece of 3mm (1/8 inch) plywood.
+Three sides of the box are to the depth of the plastic cutlery box, bulked out on two sides with a couple of bits of timber to prevent the cutlery box from sliding from side to side, and reinforced in the front with two sides pieces and a bottom batten in the middle.
+See the photo below.

 4. Having made the base to slip the plastic cutlery box into the next task is to measure the height of your plinth and make a drawer runner of the same height.
 Obviously, you cannot have a plinth drawer at floor level; it needs to be raised a little to give some clearance.
 This is simply achieved by making the drawer to sit on the runners with the bottom of your kitchen unit acting as the top support, so the drawer snuggly fits between the base of your kitchen unit and the drawer runners.
 Using this design (as shown in the photo) making the raised drawer runners is simple enough; Just two sides and a back cut to the same height as your plinth, and wooden runners screwed and glued to the two sides at the correct height so that when the drawer is sitting on the runners there is just a couple of millimetres clearance from the top; to allow the drawer to run smoothly without jamming